flightphp/docs/content/v3/en/examples.md

 While these are not officially sponsored by the Flight Team, these could give you ideas on how to structure your own projects that are built with Flight!

+- [Ivox Car Rental](https://github.com/najtms/introductionToWeb) - Ivox Car Rental is a single-page, mobile-friendly car rental web application built with PHP (FlightPHP), JavaScript, and MySQL.
+It supports user registration, browsing, and booking cars, while admins can manage cars, users, and bookings.
+The app features a REST API, JWT authentication, and a responsive design for a modern rental experience.
 - [Decay](https://github.com/boxybird/decay) - Flight v3 with HTMX and SleekDB all about zombies! ([Demo](https://decay.andrewrhyand.com))
 - [Flight Example Blog](https://github.com/n0nag0n/flightphp-blog) - Flight v3 with Middleware, Controllers, Active Record, and Latte.
 - [Flight CRUD RESTful API](https://github.com/soheilkhaledabdi/php-crud-api-flight) - Simple CRUD API project using the Flight framework, which provides a basic structure for new users to quickly set up a PHP application with CRUD operations and database connectivity.
 The project demonstrates how to use Flight for RESTful API development, making it an ideal learning tool for beginners and a useful starter kit for more experienced developers.